trailheadapps/redwoods-insurance/README.md

 sfdx force:user:password:generate
 ```

 > Note!
 Scratch orgs authenticate via their custom domain that is auto-generated for them.
-When the application launches on a device or a simulator, use the gear icon in the upper right of the login screen and select custom domain.
-Enter your custom domain there.
+When the application launches on a device or a simulator, click "use custom domain" in the lower right.
+Add your custom domain there.

 8. Get your scratch org's custom domain: